sockdrawermoney/squarescrape/README.md

-# squarescrape scrapes Squarespace to markdown
+# squarescrape scrapes Squarespace blog to markdown

 ## How to